This is specifically for K. Lumpur, Selangor, Johor, and P. Pinang.

 - Hand sanitizer is provided at the entry and must be used before entering.

-- Premises owners are required to provide MySejahtera QR code facilities and provide customer attendance registration books.
+- The licensee and the owner of the premises are required to provide MySejahtera QR code facilities and provide customer attendance registration books.

 - The use of the MySejahtera application is mandatory in areas of wide internet access.
 Exceptions are given for areas that do not have internet access, especially in rural and inland areas.